 I’m using Kennedy’s life to tell the story of America’s rise, first to great power status and then superpower status.
 A BETTER PEACE welcomes Pulitzer Prize winning author Fredrik Logevall to discuss his newest project, a two-volume biography of John F. Kennedy.
 Logevall joins Michael Neiberg in the studio as they discuss the complexity of […]

-[Thucydides] is one of the very few primary resources we have.
-If he hadn’t done this, we probably wouldn’t know very much about this period at all We continue our Great Strategists series with an episode on the man whose works serve as a foundation of strategic thought about war.
+EDITOR’S NOTE: The current temporary theme we are using only credits a single guest.
+This podcast featured Tami Davis Biddle, Michael Neiberg, Richard Lacquement and Jacqueline Whitt.
+We continue our Great Strategists series with an episode on the man whose works serve as a foundation of strategic thought about war.
 Thucydides (c.
 460-400 BC) was […]

-If you don’t end your essay with the ‘so what’ answered, you haven’t done your job Ah, writing … that elusive skill.
+Ah, writing … that elusive skill.
 For all the advice and helpful books on the market, there is little substitute for developing the skill through practice and experience.
-But not everyone has the time, and even experienced writers can […]
+But not everyone has the time, and even experienced writers can struggle to find the right words.

 When military historians study battles or campaigns, what purpose does it serve?
 To immerse oneself deeply in the period and master the details, or to connect events of the past to the present?
 These and other questions are addressed in this conversation between two renowned military historians–Robert Citino of the World War II Museum and Michael Neiberg of the U.S. Army War College.
 They also address questions of what constitutes good historical writing and why it is especially important to develop such writing skills today.